-- explain precession/excitation/recording/contrast of magnetic resonance signals and echoes using the Bloch equation - compute Fourier transform, use to explain RF excitation, gradients, signals generate k-space data, and understand how reconstruction works - diagram main classes of anatomical/functional pulse sequences - understand diffusion, perfusion, and spectroscopic pulse sequences - understand the mathematics behind the generation/localization of EEG/MEG signals, cortical surface-based methods, and how to combine them w/fMRI
+- explain precession/excitation/recording/contrast of magnetic resonance signals and echoes using the Bloch equation - compute Fourier transform, use it to explain RF excitation, gradients, signals generate k-space data, and understand how reconstruction works - diagram main classes of anatomical/functional pulse sequences - understand diffusion, perfusion, and spectroscopic pulse sequences - understand the mathematics behind the generation/localization of EEG/MEG signals, cortical surface-based methods, and how to combine them w/fMRI - NEW in 2019: identification of brain structures, contrast types in projected slices

 This class is designed for and may be of interest to upper-division undergraduate and graduate students in psychology, biology, computer science, engineering, physics, and philosophy.
 There are two take-home MATLAB problem set midterms and a final paper (undergraduate 5 pages, graduate 10 pages).
-Graduate students attend all lectures, but also attend a graduates-only session, and have a short final paper.
+Graduate students attend all lectures, but also attend a graduates-only session.
 Undergraduates and graduates will be graded on independent scales.